 The Peoples National Bank Of Mount Pleasant

-The Peoples National Bank Of Mount Pleasant in Pennsylvania printed $768,460 dollars worth of national currency.
+The Peoples National Bank Of Mount Pleasant in Ohio printed $974,950 dollars worth of national currency.
 That is a high amount, but condition and serial numbers can make otherwise common currency from this bank quite valuable.
-This national bank opened in 1908 and stopped printing money in 1932, which equals a 25 year printing period.
-That is a fairly normal lifespan for a national bank.
-During its life, The Peoples National Bank Of Mount Pleasant issued 4 different types and denominations of national currency.
+This national bank opened in 1903 and stopped printing money in 1903, which equals a 1 year printing period.
+That means that money from this bank was not entering circulation very often.
+During its life, The Peoples National Bank Of Mount Pleasant issued 9 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The Peoples National Bank Of Mount Pleasant was located in Westmoreland County.
-It was assigned charter number 9198.
+For the record, The Peoples National Bank Of Mount Pleasant was located in Jefferson County.
+It was assigned charter number 6667.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com